Psychotherapy & Counselling

 ...........

-Please note that I work with qualified clinicians, but I do not provide counselling or psychotherapy to current or prospective trainees in clinical psychology, counselling, or psychotherapy.
-I encourage mindfulness and patience in finding a training therapist.
-The BPC register online is a good place to start the search.
+While I work with qualified clinicians, I do not provide therapy to trainees in clinical psychology, counselling, or psychotherapy.

 Photo by Gabriella Clare Marino